Anomalybound/riddlesolver/README.md

 ### **API Functions**

 1.  `fetch_commits(repo_path, start_date, end_date, branch=None, author=None, access_token=None, repo_type=None)`: Fetches commits from a repository within the specified date range, optionally filtered by branch and author.
+If `access_token` is provided and `repo_type` is set to `"github"`, it will use the GitHub API to fetch commits.
+Otherwise, it will fetch commits without using the API.
 Returns a list of commit objects.

 2.  `generate_summary(commit_batches, config)`: Generates a summary of commit batches using the OpenAI API.
 Returns the generated summary as a string.